-The support to the implementation of the Fisheries Co-Management Plans and the Marine Spatial Plan and their associated regulatory frameworks that the SWIOFish3 Project will provide under, respectively, Sub-Component 2.1: Fisheries Management Plans and Sub-Component 1.1: Expansion of the Medium Biodiversity Areas, will limit the open access that fishers and tourist users currently have to practically all marine areas, with the exception of protected areas.
+The support to the implementation of the Fisheries Co-Management Plans and the Marine Spatial Plan and their associated regulatory frameworks that the SWIOFish3 Project will provide will limit the open access that fishers and tourist users currently have to practically all marine areas, with the exception of protected areas.
 At present, there are virtually no restrictions regarding the species and amount of fish caught, or the seasonality of the capture.
 For example, some of the management strategies introduced in the Mahé Plateau Demersal Trap and Line Fishery Co-Management Plan include the development and implementation of a fishing license framework for fishing and tourism fleets, minimum size limits for key species, recreational bag limits for some key species, a recreational combined bag limit, a maximum number of active traps for licensed vessels for commercial fishing, among others